openstax/napkin-notes/pumazi/cnx/problem-domain--cooked-to-failure.md

 ### Solution H

-**tldr;** We try the republish behavior.
+**tl;dr** We try the republish behavior.
 If a failure occurs, we notify the authoring system.

 This is similar to Solution Y except that we try to republish the content but gracefully fail and fall back to notifying the authoring systems.

 There is still a problem with this solution.
 It's now always going to be obvious/clear-cut that the RuleSets have succeeded or failed.
 Therefore, it may be better to always leave the republication up to the user.

+### Solution E

+**Accepted**

+**tl;dr** We try the republish behavior in a separate database transaction and log failures.

+We try to republish the content within a separate transaction.
+If the transaction failures, we log the failure and move on.

+cnx-publishing will need to be modified to do the republication process as individual transactions.

+The behavior within Zope will also need adjusted, but it's less clear to me what parts need changed.
+Somehow Zope will need to mark books that need cooked.

+(This solution came out of a discussion after scrum on 4-Feb-2016.)